Gruffyy/Gruffyy/README.md

 I used to think Next.js auth docs were rough — but React Native’s ecosystem?
 > React Native + Expo + native modules like SQLite turns “JavaScript dev” into “DevOps intern” real quick.
 (No hard feelings.
 Or... maybe just a little.)

-Also a bit of a privacy-first guy — because let’s be real, Big Tech already knows what I had for breakfast.
-So let’s keep our data to ourselves, our code open, and our apps snappy.